Jaryaldikshant/InstantVision/README.md

 # Imagify - Ai Image Generator

 Converts user text input to image using Ai.
-AI image generators have become powerful tools, enabling users to create complex and highly detailed images from textual descriptions
+AI image generators have become powerful tools, enabling users to create complex and highly detailed images from textual descriptions.

 ## How to run